-Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2016.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2018.
 In making the assessment, management used the criteria issued by the Committee of Sponsoring Organizations of the Treadway Commission's (COSO) 2013 Internal Control-Integrated Framework.
-Based on its assessment as of December 31, 2016, management has identified material weaknesses specifically in regard to: the need for a more formalized process for annually evaluating its assets for impairment; the need for adequate redundancy and levels of supervision/review in the preparation of the Company's financial statements; the need for more resources to ensure more effective segregation of operational duties.
-A material weakness is a deficiency, or a combination of deficiencies, in internal controls, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements may not be prevented or detected on a timely basis.
+Based on its assessment as of December 31, 2018, management concluded that our disclosure controls and procedures were effective.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues within the Company have been detected.
-However, the Company plans to continue to evaluate and work to improve its internal controls in these areas, the Company's internal controls over financial reporting were effective.
+However, the Company plans to continue to evaluate and work to improve its internal controls in these areas.
+The Company's internal controls over financial reporting were effective.